rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 Endpoints:      10.129.2.13:8080
 ```

-Obviously, the route is still working perfectly because is exposed by our internal router:
+Obviously, the route is still working perfectly because it is exposed by our internal router:

 ```
 Requested Host:         django-psql-example-test-sharding.internalapps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com